-After weeks of rumors and leaks hinting at the release of Fitbit’s next smartwatch, the fitness tracker brand officially unveiled the Fitbit Versa — a product it calls a “smartwatch for all.”
+In March, Fitbit officially unveiled the Fitbit Versa — a product it calls a “smartwatch for all.”
 Featuring a style reminiscent of the Apple Watch, the Versa plants its flag as the successor to the company’s previous smartwatch releases, the Blaze and Ionic.
-The fitness wearable company has always split opinion with its designs, so will the Versa be any different?
-Here’s everything you need to know about Fitbit’s next smartwatch.

 Design and features

-Fitbit’s wearable designs are never conventional and the brand’s official unveil of the Versa confirmed a design many were already expecting — thanks to leaked images obtained by the publication Wareable.
+Fitbit’s wearable designs are never conventional and the brand’s official unveil of the Versa confirmed a design many were already expecting.
 The lightest metal smartwatch in the United States, the Versa boasts an extremely thin anodized aluminum case with an angled and slightly tapered design perfect for small or large wrists.
 It’s rounded square face — a shape which Fitbit calls a “squircle” — features a colorful, touchscreen display with a brightness up to 1,000 nits.

 Compatible only with the Versa Special Edition is Fitbit Pay.
-For use anywhere that accepts contactless payment, Fitbit Pay currently supports roughly 40 banks in 14 different countries via American Express, Mastercard, or Visa networks.
+For use anywhere that accepts contactless payment, Fitbit Pay currently supports more than 60 banks in 15 different countries via American Express, Mastercard, or Visa networks.
 Fitbit plans on expanding into more countries and banks later in 2018.

 The Versa also supports phone-free music — 2.5GB of the watch’s 4GB storage is even reserved solely for tunes — and even features Pandora and Deezer access.
 Fitbit also upped the customization ante by giving wearers the ability to fully customize the smartwatch, offering a variety of apps like Starbucks, Strava, and Flipboard, as well as a number of custom clock faces — the brand says there’s already over 550 apps and clock faces currently available.